hiloqo/Hinput/README.md

 Hinput.gamepad[0].Vibrate();
 ```

-Feel free to check out the **[learn](http://tiny.cc/hinput_learn_v2-0)** guide or the **[documentation](http://tiny.cc/hinput_doc_v2-0)** for more
+Feel free to have a look at the **[learn](http://tiny.cc/hinput_learn_v2-0)** guide, and open the **Hinput Example Scene** to experiment with the controls for yourself.

 ## License: MIT

-I allow anyone to download, edit and use the code in this project and its releases, and distribute or sell projects made with  them.
-Please check out the license files in Assets/Hinput/Licenses for details.
+You are allowed to download, edit and use the code in this project and its releases, and distribute or sell projects made with  them.
+Please refer yourself to the license files in Assets/Hinput/Licenses for details.

 ## Contact

-If you want to report a bug, request a feature of contribute to the project feel free to hit me up at **hello@hinput.co**!
+If you want to report a bug, request a feature of contribute to the project, feel free to email **hello@hinput.co**.